 - To earn additional rewards for shipping, the purchase must be made in the U.S. for courier, postal, and freight shipping services.
 Examples of merchants that accept the Card and where you can earn additional rewards include: FedEx, UPS, United States Postal Service, etc.

-You can pay your federal taxes or tax estimates for a 1.96% fee.
-You’ll earn 1.5 points per dollar on $5,000+ purchases, which are worth more than that fee, plus it can help you meet the spend threshold.
-AMEX payments over $100,000 cost 1.9%.
-If you do overestimate your taxes, you can request a refund or apply it to your next year’s taxes.
+You can pay your federal taxes for a 1.85% fee.
+If you overpay your taxes you can request a refund or apply it to your next year’s taxes.

 My local natural gas company allows me to prepay up to $1,000 on a credit card for a $1.65 flat fee.
 That’s a great way to earn miles and help meet a spend threshold.
 My electricity supplier allows me to pay with a credit card for free as long as I am enrolled in autopay.